runes02/runes02.github.io/play/index.md

 ## TWO FACTOR AUTHENTICATION
 Please consider enabling 2FA once you join the server, data-leaks are more prevalent than ever and 2FA is a great extra step in doing so.
-* 1. In game, do '/discordtag (your tag)' for example: I'd write mine out as '/discordtag @runes#0001'
+* In game, do '/discordtag (your tag)' for example: I'd write mine out as '/discordtag @runes#0001'.

-* 2. DM the '2FA!' bot in the discord server this: '!verify [IGN]'.
+* Then DM the '2FA!' bot in the discord server this: '!verify [IGN]'.
 It will give a dialogue saying that you have been verified.

 ## IF YOU ARE HAVING TROUBLE LOGGING IN OR CONNECTING WITH 2FA, TYPE '!auth [IGN]' TO THE BOT AND IT SHOULD RESOLVE ITSELF.